vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 A novice, on hearing the yapping of hyenas asks: 'What's making that noise?'
 A bhikkhu responds: 'That's the noise of those who are lifting the stuck-in-the-mud wheel of the carriage your mother's going in.'

-The Commentary assigns offence for these and other examples which could be exaggeration or sarcasm.
+The Commentary assigns offense for these and other examples which could be exaggeration or sarcasm.

 Note the Buddha's instruction to Rahula: 'Train yourself, "I will not utter a deliberate lie, even for a laugh."'